wp-plugins/wordpress-bootstrap-css/readme.txt

 To see the latest release notes for the new version 2.0.0 for the [WordPress Twitter Bootstrap CSS plugin](http://www.hostliketoast.com/2012/02/wordpress-twitter-bootstrap-css-plugin-v2-0-final/ "WordPress Twitter Bootstrap CSS plugin v2.0 (Final) - Notes on important changes") see the release article on our site.

-We love to use Twitter Bootstrap at [Host Like Toast](http://www.hostliketoast.com/ "Host Like Toast: Managed Wordpress Hosting").
+We love to use Twitter Bootstrap at [Worpit](http://worpit.com/ "Worpit: Fast, Centralized WordPress Admin").

 We wanted a way to quickly link the latest bootstrap CSS and Javascript to all pages, regardless of the Wordpress Theme.